stevef1uk/docker_for_rpi/README.md

 Using this repository to store useful files to get the docker programme to run on a Raspberry Pi using the Raspbian debian Wheezy distribution.

+DISCLAIMER:  warranties, whether express or implied, including, without limitation, any implied warranties or fitness for a particular purpose are not provided.
+Use of anything in this repository is entirely at your own risk.

 I have uploaded the linux kernel which contains LXC and AUFS.

 1.  linux/kerrnel.img - backup your old /boot/kernel.img on your RPI and copy this one into /boot